Medically reviewed by Drugs.com. Last updated on Jun 12, 2020.

 In multiple sclerosis, the protective coating on nerve fibers (myelin) is damaged and may eventually be destroyed.
 Depending on where the nerve damage occurs, MS can affect vision, sensation, coordination, movement, and bladder and bowel control.

 Multiple sclerosis signs and symptoms may differ greatly from person to person and over the course of the disease depending on the location of affected nerve fibers.
-They may include:
+Symptoms often affect movement, such as:

 - Partial or complete loss of vision, usually in one eye at a time, often with pain during eye movement